aiconsultancy/sidekick/README.md

 - Outputs structured JSON/YAML for LLM processing
 - Skips closed PRs by default (use `--show-closed` to override)

+### `sidekick run dedupe-issues`
+**GitHub Issue Deduplicator**
+- Identifies duplicate GitHub issues using semantic similarity
+- Keeps only the newest issue in each duplicate group
+- Safe by default with dry-run mode
+- Configurable similarity threshold (0-100%)
+- Adds comments and labels before closing duplicates
+- Built-in rate limiting and retry logic

 ### `sidekick list-prs`
 **List GitHub Pull Requests**
 - Lists PRs from any GitHub repository